Buzz!: Quiz World: Round Types

 Point Builder - Points are earned for each correct answer.
-It doesn't matter how long one takes to answer, as long as it is within the given time limit.
+It doesn't matter how long one takes to answer, so long as it is within the given time limit.
 In Multiplayer, this is always the first round.

 Fastest Finger - Similar to Point Builder, but players are awarded different amounts of points based upon who was the fastest to give the correct answer.
 The first player to answer correctly receives 400 points, then lesser amounts are awarded to each other player who also gets it right.

-Stop the Clock - Similar to Fastest Finger, but the number of points earned is based upon how quickly correct answers are given.
+Stop the Clock - Similar to Fastest Finger, but the amount of points earned is based upon how quickly each player gave an answer.
 The less time taken to answer, provided that the answer is correct, the more points are awarded to the player.

-Pie Fight! - When a question is asked, the answers slowly appear, letter by letter.
-The first player to answer the question correctly gains control of a pie.
-Each player is sequentially targeted by a cross-hair and the pie is thrown at the highlighted player when the player controlling the pie buzzes, causing the targeted player to lose a life.
+Pie Fight! - Buzz stands in front of the players holding a cream pie.
+The answer choices to each question slowly appear, letter by letter.
+If the player answers incorrectly, they're out until the next question.
+The first player to answer the question correctly gains control of the pie.
+Every player is sequentially targeted by a cross-hair and the pie is thrown at the highlighted player when the player controlling the pie buzzes, causing the targeted player to lose a life.
 Each player can be hit twice before they're out of the round.
 Points are awarded based on how long players were able to survive.

 On the Spot - One player is chosen to answer an upcoming question.
 After being shown a vague subject for the question, each other player votes on whether they think the currently active player, i.e. the one who gets to answer, will get the answer right.
 That player then receives a stake worth points depending on how the other players thought they would.
 The less favorable the opinion, the more points are added at stake.
 The player must then answer the question and if they're right, they get points equal to the stake, otherwise they lose those points.

-Short Fuse (also known as Pass the Bomb) - A bomb with a lit fuse of unknown length is thrown to a player.
-That player must answer a question correctly and fast to throw it to the next player.
-Incorrect answers will force them to keep it, wasting time.
-The player holding the bomb when it explodes loses points.
-Three consecutive incorrect answers from the same player also causes the bomb to explode.

 Over the Edge - A vat of green goo is revealed below the floor.
-The answers to each question slowly appear, letter by letter.
-If the first player to answer the question answers correctly, every other player's podium rises one level.
+The answer choices to each question slowly appear, letter by letter.
+The correct answer is revealed as soon as a player gives an answer.
+If the first player to answer the question answers correctly, each other player's podium rises one level.
 However, if the first player to answer gets it wrong, their podium rises one level.
 Once a player reaches the fifth level, they are flung into the slime and out of the round.
 Points are awarded based on how long players were able to survive.